5 facts on love and marriage in America

 Americans may not be embracing the institution of marriage as they used to, but that doesn’t mean they are giving up on relationships.
 From online dating, to remarriage, to cohabitation, here are five facts about the state of love and marriage in the U.S.

 1Love remains Americans’ top reason to marry.
-(Phew.)
-In a Pew Research Center survey conducted last year, 88% of Americans cited love as a “very important” reason to get married, ahead of making a lifelong commitment (81%) and companionship (76%).
-Contrary to generations of grandmothers’ advice that “It’s just as easy to love a rich person as a poor person,” only 28% of U.S. adults said financial stability was a very important reason to marry (though 48% said it was “somewhat important”).
+In a 2013 Pew Research Center survey, 88% of Americans cited love as a very important reason to get married, ahead of making a lifelong commitment (81%) and companionship (76%).
+Fewer (28%) said financial stability was a very important reason to marry.

 But while financial stability may not be an important reason to marry, it is an important factor in what people are looking for in a spouse – especially women who have never married but say they want to or are not sure if they want to: 78% say finding a spouse or partner with a steady job would be very important to them.
 Never-married men, however, have different priorities.
 While 46% say finding a spouse or partner with a steady job is very important, a larger share (62%) says that finding someone who shares their ideas about raising children is.
 (Seven-in-ten of their female counterparts say the same.)

 And as far as what helps people stay married, married adults say having shared interests (64%) and a satisfying sexual relationship (61%) are very important to a successful marriage.
 More than half (56%) also name sharing household chores.